Jump Statement in Java: Break, Continue and Return

 We will know all about them one by one briefly.

-How To Implement Break Statement In Java?
+• How To Implement The Break Statement In Java?

-One thing should be remembered, the break statement only works in especially an infinite loop, not any enclosing loops.
-The syntax is simple enough.
-Only one should need to write a break statement inside of the program.
 String is also an interesting concept in Java, and if you want to learn about comparing strings in Java then you can check out our article.

 Code To Demonstrate The Use Of Break Statement: